YBJazzer/GEBADR/GEBADR_OSMimport_readme.txt

 Step by step instructions (English)
 This instruction describes the edit of GEBADR data with Python 3 and Microsoft Excel spreadsheet.
 MS Excel will save .csv files with ";" as delimiter in German versions.
 The import plug-in OpenData will also use ";" as delimiter.
 You need: Python 3 (to run the scripts with IDLE), a text editor (e.g. Notepad++) and a spreadsheet (e.g. Microsoft Excel).
-A video tutorial is available here [see link above].

 Information for LibreOffice and OpenOffice users
 If you save the GEBADR_GADR.dbf file in your spreadsheet as .csv, two minor changes have to be made: